jshholland/inv.alid.pw/posts/fowler-vs-hart.md

 ---
-title: How to Write Good: Fowler's Modern English Usage and Hart's Rules
+title: "How to Write Good: Fowler's Modern English Usage and Hart's Rules"
 ---

 I've been doing a lot of writing recently, and often questions of